kdzwinel/betwixt/README.md

 ![Betwixt in action](http://i.imgur.com/ccgmL2C.gif)

-**This project is in an early stage of development, things may break, values may not be accurate.
-All contributors are very welcome.
-See [CONTRIBUTING.md](CONTRIBUTING.md) fore more details.**

 ## Installing

 Download the [latest release](https://github.com/kdzwinel/betwixt/releases/latest) for your operating system, [build your own bundle](docs/building.md) or [run Betwixt from the source code](docs/building.md).